 Similarly to the carbon dioxide in fizzy drinks, the air we swallow when we eat, drink, or chew gum can become trapped in the digestive system.

-Swallowing too much air can cause a buildup of gas in the gastrointestinal tract, which can lead to gas pain in the chest or abdomen.
+Swallowing too much air can cause a buildup of gas in the gastrointestinal tract, leading to gas pain in the chest or abdomen.

 Digestive conditions

-Certain digestive conditions can lead to symptoms that resemble gas pain in the chest.
+Certain digestive conditions can cause symptoms that resemble gas pain in the chest.

-Inflammatory conditions, including inflammatory bowel disease (IBD) such as ulcerative colitis (UC) or Crohn’s disease, may cause gas to build up in the digestive system.
+Inflammatory conditions, such as inflammatory bowel disease (IBD), may cause gas to build up in the digestive system.

-Other problems in the digestive tract, such as those due to diabetes mellitus, can cause similar symptoms.
+Other problems in the digestive tract, such as gastroesophageal reflux disease (GERD), can cause similar symptoms.

-Chronic inflammatory conditions can also produce the following symptoms:
+Chronic inflammatory conditions may also produce the following symptoms:

 Too much fiber

-While fiber-rich foods are beneficial for the digestive system, eating too much (well over the recommended intake of 25-38g) or increasing your intake too quickly can lead to excessive gas.
+While fiber-rich foods can benefit the digestive system, eating too much or increasing your intake too quickly can lead to excessive gas.

-This excess production is because the fiber may stay in the gut for a longer time than other food components.
-It is broken down by bacteria, resulting in gas.
+This excess production is because the fiber may stay in the gut longer than other food components.
+Bacteria breaks it down, resulting in gas.

 Gallbladder or biliary tree diseases